a-gon/auto-job-search/README.md

 # Job Search Bot for LinkedIn

-This is a bot that collects job postings that correspond to your preferences and outputs them into a .csv file.
+This is a scraper bot that collects job postings that correspond to your preferences and outputs them into a .csv file.

-This could also be used as a tutorial on how to set up and run a small app with Docker and use persistent storage.
+This could also be used as a tutorial on how to set up and run a small app with Docker and use persistent storage with it.

-___
-**NOTE**

-This is a small personal project for automating a repetitive task for time saving purposes and is not intended for large-scale web scraping.
-Anyone is welcome to use it.
-___

 ## How it works